-Sap collection points are on either end of ‘events shed’ - they are connected by an underground vacuum line.
+Sap collection points are on either end of our maple events pavilion - they are connected by an underground vacuum line.
 Fresh cool sap is then transferred by overhead lines to the sugar camp for processing.

-For the past three years our maple syrup has been marketed primarily through our ‘self-serve’ and pre order ‘porch-pickup’ sales on the Westwind porch.
+For the past five years maple syrup has been marketed primarily through ‘self-serve’ and pre order ‘porch-pickup’ sales from our Westwind porch.

 There are several factors: